 Read about the top five considerations (PDF, 298 KB) for securing the public cloud.

 As noted above, a mesh network is a topology type in which the nodes of a computer network are connected to as many other nodes as possible.
-In this topology, nodes cooperate to efficiently route data to its destination.
-This topology provides greater fault tolerance because if one node fails, there are many other nodes that can transmit data.
+In this topology, nodes cooperate to route data efficiently to its destination.
+This topology provides greater fault tolerance because if one node fails, many other nodes can transmit data.
 Mesh networks self-configure and self-organize, searching for the fastest, most reliable path on which to send information.

 Type of mesh networks